 - To know if their personal information is sold or disclosed, and to whom

-- To access their personal information
+- To access and delete personal information

 - To equal service and price, even if they exercise their privacy rights